2b-t/myactuator_rmd/doc/Setup.md

 $ sudo ip link set can0 up type can bitrate 500000
 ```

-where the interface name must correspond to the previously outputted one and the baud rate has to correspond to the one configured for your drive through the Assistant 3.0 GUI previously.
+where the interface name (in our case `can0`) must correspond to the previously outputted one and the baud rate has to correspond to the one configured for your drive through the Assistant 3.0 GUI previously.

 Finally you can **send commands** to the corresponding CAN device, specifying its **hexadecimal address** (again configured in the Assistant 3.0, in my case `141`) and the **command**.
 The following command will send the actuator to the 360 degree position